Mesothelioma Prognosis

 The average prognosis for mesothelioma cancer is 12-21 months with treatment.
 The average mesothelioma prognosis without treatment is 4-12 months.

-It’s also important to remember that every mesothelioma patient’s prognosis and life expectancy are different.
-Many of the patients we’ve helped have become 15+ year survivors after being told they had months to live.
+With that said, every patient’s life expectancy is different.
+Many of the patients we’ve helped have become 15+ year survivors after being told they had a few months to live.

 Get Matched With a Mesothelioma Doctor